 Despite the fact that CBD cannot be legally sold in the U.S. as a dietary supplement, many CBD products are available.
 These include oils and capsules sold as supplements and CBC waters sold as foods.
 In February 2016, the U.S. FDA issued warning letters to eight companies selling products containing cannabidiol.
 The FDA also published the amounts of CBD, THC and other cannabis compounds it found in these products and those tested in 2015 (click here and select the year to view).
 Many products did not contain the levels of CBD they claimed.
 The FDA cautions that "Consumers should beware purchasing and using any such products."
 Most products contained very small concentrations of CBD — similar to what is normally found in hemp oil (about 0.0025% CBD) while others contained very large concentrations (25% to 35% CBD) yielding doses similar to those used in clinical trials (typically 200 mg or more per day).

 The reason why hemp oils would not be expected to contain much CBD is that hemp oil is typically made from hemp seeds (i.e., hempseed oil), which contain little CBD.
 CBD is not found within in the seed (although some may contaminate the surface); it is principally found in the flowers and, to a lesser extent, the upper leaves of the hemp plant.
 A "CBD oil" product is typically an oil, such as from hemp seed or other sources, to which a CBD extract (from hemp flowers) has been added (Mead, Epilepsy & Behavior 2017).
-[NOTE: In February 2018, ConsumerLab.com published its Review of CBD and Hemp Oils and Pills, providing tests, comparisons, and reviews of popular CBD-containing supplements and products for people and pets, and updated information about CBD.
+[NOTE: In February 2018, ConsumerLab.com published its Review of CBD and Hemp Oils and Pills, providing tests, comparisons, and reviews of popular CBD-containing supplements, such as oils and capsules, for people and pets, and updated information about CBD.
 CL also tested hempseed oils as part of its review of seed oil supplements as sources of omega-3 and omega-6 fatty acids.]

 At least one seller of CBD supplements to the public, PlusCBD LTD, appears to claim that is not illegal to sell these products if they are derived from "industrial" or "agricultural" hemp.
 Industrial hemp is typically a larger plant with more stalk and less leaves and flowers than that used to produce marijuana or CBD for medical use.
 It is grown for its fiber (for textiles) and seeds (as food and oil), which would be very low in THC (less than 0.3%) and CBD.
 It is true that the U.S. Drug Enforcement Agency (DEA) has stated that CBD in trace amounts from cannabis stalk or seeds is not a controlled substance, in contrast to CBD derived from cannabis flower which is a controlled substance -- despite the compound being the same.
 However, this does not seem to override the FDA's position that CBD cannot be sold as dietary supplement.
 It would also seem difficult to obtain large quantities of CBD from industrial hemp or cannabis stalk.
-To help CL members understand how much CBD is actually in oils, capsules, and waters made from hemp, ConsumerLab.com will be testing these products for CBD.

 Many states now have medical marijuana laws that permit products with high CBD content to be sold by approved dispensaries and used by residents for medical purposes recommended by a healthcare provider.
 In addition, several states without medical marijuana laws allow products that are high in CBD (e.g., at least 5%, 10%, or 15% CBD) and low in THC (typically less than 0.3%) to be used for specific medical purposes (typically intractable epilepsy) as approved or recommended by a healthcare professional (See list of states on ProCon.org).
 However, these state laws do not make the general sale of such products legal, and some specifically require that the products be purchased out-of-state.